School of Social Policy & Practice

 Student experiences in practicum practice are also integrated into classroom work and learning.

-Students in the Master of Science in Social Policy program will hone policy analysis skills and gain valuable work experience through the required policy internship.
-This internship is tailored to students’ interests and past social policy experiences and can be completed anywhere in the world.
+Students in the Master of Science in Social Policy program will hone policy analysis skills and gain valuable work experience through the required policy practicum.
+This practicum is tailored to students’ interests and past social policy experiences and can be completed anywhere in the world.

-During the policy internship, students have the opportunity to gain real-world experience and apply classroom learning and research skills.
-Internship activities may include policy analysis, data analysis, research, policy-making, advocacy, policy implementation, policy communications, and policy evaluation activities.
-Internships span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, for-profit institutions, and private foundations.
+During the policy practicum, students have the opportunity to gain real-world experience and apply classroom learning and research skills.
+Practicum activities may include policy analysis, data analysis, research, policy-making, advocacy, policy implementation, policy communications, and policy evaluation activities.
+Practicums span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, for-profit institutions, and private foundations.

 Students will either complete a placement experience, consisting of a minimum of 250 hours of practicum time, or a mentor-only experience.
 Practicum experiences can be in-person, hybrid, or virtual at local, national, or international organizations.